 - Serve as the on-the-ground point of contact for properties owned, and conservation easements held by Openlands to build relationships and represent the organization to a wide range of stakeholders

-- Monitor and maintain conservation easements per Land Trust Alliance accreditation requirements and Standards and Practices, including writing monitoring reports, creating baseline documentation and current condition reports, and filing documents in accordance with Openlands’ policies
+- Evaluate, monitor, and maintain conservation easements per Land Trust Alliance accreditation requirements and Standards and Practices, including writing monitoring reports, creating baseline documentation and current condition reports, and filing documents in accordance with Openlands’ policies

-- Good organizational and time-management skills with the ability to manage multiple projects and set effective priorities for work
+- Effective communication, organizational, and time-management skills with the ability to manage multiple projects and set effective priorities for work

 - Strong customer service skills to support positive interactions with the public and stakeholders

-- Able to work as part of a team and to understand the individual role within a larger system or strategy, including taking initiative and working independently to advance broader team goals
+- Collaborative and able to work as part of a team and to understand the individual role within a larger system or strategy, including taking the initiative and working independently to advance broader team goals

-Salary range is market competitive.
-Benefits include health, life, and disability coverage, a 403(b) retirement plan, paid holidays and vacation time.
-This is a full-time, non-exempt position.
+- Salary range is between $45,000 and $50,000.
+Benefits include health, life, and disability coverage, a 403(b)-retirement plan with up to a 5% employer contribution, ten paid holidays, vacation, and sick time.
+This is a full-time position.

 - To protect our staff and community, Openlands requires all employees to be fully vaccinated upon hire or may request a medical/religious exemption if extended an offer.